shawnbrown/datatest/docs/datasources.rst

 Data Sources
 ************

 Data source objects are used to access data in various formats.
+For additional sources, see :ref:`optional data sources <extra-sources>` (below).

 +------------------------------+---------------------------------------+
 | Class                        | Loads                                 |